 It's easy, creative, and it's fun.
 These are the perfect narration tools for Charlotte Mason-style learners or Classical Learners who use a natural foundational approach to learning.

 1. Download the unit and Print out the individual files.
 Files generally include instructions, mini-books, memory pages, and unit cover.
 Instructions are given on the first page of the unit file.
 Books should be printed on regular paper.
 Memory pages are designed to be printed double-sided on cardstock, but they will work single-sided as well.
 We like to use cardstock so that when our little books are attached, pages will be sturdy.

 2. Assemble the unit pages.
-Bind memory pages in a 3-ring binder or by using a comb binder, duo tang, or other binding of choice.
+Bind memory pages in a 3-ring binder or by using a comb binder, duo-tang, or other bindings of choice.

 3. Create the mini-books.
-Have children create books through writing and/or drawing as they learn from resources from your own home, the local library, the Internet, text books, videos, etc. about each individual country.
-Feel free to let learners take real ownership of their projects by allowing them to make it as fancy as they like using colored pencils, crayons, or other art supplies.
-A good dictionary and thesaurus are great tools to give them to encourage new vocabulary use and accurate spelling.
+Have children create books through writing and/or drawing as they learn from resources from your own home, the local library, the Internet, textbooks, videos, etc., about each country.
+Feel free to let learners take real ownership of their projects by allowing them to make them as fancy as they like using colored pencils, crayons, or other art supplies.
+A good dictionary and thesaurus are great tools to encourage new vocabulary use and accurate spelling.